1. What are the legal foundations of the financial support system for audiovisual production?

-The report submitted after completion of the work covered by the support should contain company data, contact details, production information (title, language, literary basis, planned runtime, genre and type of audiovisual work, name and surname of the director, screenwriter, operator and composer, and indication of whether this is co-production or service and whether production can be classified as difficult), a brief description of the various stages of production covered, data on costs necessary for verification, data on meeting the criteria of the qualification test, the amount and percentage of public funds, the indication of producers or co-producers.
-The report shall be accompanied by: a list of eligible costs incurred together with invoices and receipts as well as financial documents confirming the payment; confirmation of payment of remuneration and fees and other benefits constituting the labour costs of persons engaged in audiovisual production during the period of audiovisual production; a qualification test completed on the basis of current data at the time the report was presented; name list of film crew members along with their functions and information on the number of shooting days / post-production days in Poland.
+The report submitted after completion of the work covered by the support should contain company data, contact details, production information (title, language, literary basis, planned runtime, genre and type of audiovisual work, name and surname of the director, screenwriter, cinematographer and composer, and indication of whether this is co-production or service and whether production can be classified as difficult), a brief description of each stage of production covered by support, data on costs necessary for verification, data on meeting the criteria of the qualification test, the amount and percentage of public funds, the indication of producers or co-producers.
+The report shall be accompanied by: a list of eligible costs incurred together with invoices as well as financial documents confirming the payment; confirmation of payment of remuneration and fees and other benefits constituting the labour costs of persons engaged in audiovisual production; a qualification test completed on the basis of current data at the time the report was presented; name list of film crew members along with their functions and information on the number of shooting days / post-production days in Poland.

 3. What additional materials, apart from the report and required attachments, should be submitted to the PISF by the entrepreneur applying for support?

-In addition to the report and required attachments, the entrepreneur should submit to the PISF an unused copy of the audiovisual work and the script, editing and dialogue list, photos, posters, list of end credits and advertising materials within 30 days after production, but no later than on the day of distribution.
+In addition to the report and required attachments, the entrepreneur should submit an unused copy of the audiovisual work and the script, editing and dialogue list, photos, posters, list of credits and advertising materials within 30 days after production is completed, but no later than on the day of distribution.

 4. In what mode is the qualification test verified if the financial support only covered the shooting period?
 Do I have to wait until the editing stage ends?

-No, the report shall be submitted after completing the part of work covered by the support.
+No, the report with an updated test shall be submitted after completing the work covered by the support.
 If the applicant applied for support only for the shooting period, he / she submits the report after completing this stage of work.